jamiemcstay/Project-1/README.md

 The watch section allows users to watch music videos of the band.
 I inlcuded four videos and a button/link below where the user can visit the youtube page of the band.

 Similar to the listen section there is a flex container for the watch section set to wrap, so there are rows of two videos on desktops, and videos in a single column on mobile devices.

+This section again provides value to the user by being able to watch videos of their favourite songs or discover new music, and be linked to the bands youtube account through the watch more button to listen further.

 ##### Desktop